Fiscus: Reforms and developments

 From its very introduction the fiscus started a continuous process of enforcement with respect to the aerarium, until the word aerarium ended up representing only the municipal chest of Rome.

 With Diocletian came a series of massive reforms, and total control over the finances of the empire fell to the new stronger central government.
-With these reforms the distinction between aerarium and fiscus was definitely abolished, even though some historians believes this union was already realized under the empire of Septimius Severus.
+With these reforms the distinction between aerarium and fiscus was definitely abolished, even though some historians believe this union was already realized under the empire of Septimius Severus.

 In the late imperial period, probably under Constantine, the fiscus was renamed largitiones, and it was entrusted to the comes sacrarum largitionum (count of the sacred largess) a proper appointed minister of finance.
 He maintained the general treasury and the intake of all the revenues.